maxspahn/gym_envs_urdf/docs/source/getting_started.rst

 Installation
 ------------

-You first have to downlad the repository
+You first have to download the repository

 .. code:: bash